stonezone/instaSchool/README.md

 - **Multi-Subject Support**: Science, Math, Language Arts, Social Studies, and more
 - **Grade-Appropriate Content**: From preschool through high school
 - **Multiple Teaching Styles**: Standard, inquiry-based, project-based, story-based, and more
-- **Full Export Options**: Export in HTML, Markdown, or PDF formats
+- **Exports**: Download curricula as JSON, Markdown, HTML, or PDF
-- **Mobile Responsive**: Automatically adapts to mobile devices for on-the-go curriculum development
+- **Cancelable Generation**: Start generation in the background and cancel at the next safe stop point
+- **Mobile-Friendly Layout**: Responsive CSS improvements for smaller screens (desktop is still best)

 ## Installation

 ### Prerequisites

 - Python 3.9 or higher (required for OpenAI SDK 2.x)
-- OpenAI API key with access to GPT-4.1 and image generation models
+- OpenAI API key with access to your selected chat model(s) and image generation models (if enabled)
 - Optional: Kimi/Moonshot API key for Kimi K2 models
 - pip (Python package manager)